MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-rolling-upgrade.md

 ## Before you start

+Here are some considerations before you start running a rolling upgrade:

 - The cluster must be managed by VMM.
 ::: moniker range="sc-vmm-2016"
 - The cluster must be running Windows Server 2012 R2 or later.